stanley-gu/standardsCh/chapter.md

 # Introduction

-Although Computational Systems Biology may seem to be a recent field of endeavor, its origins can be traced as far back as the 1920s and 30s [@Wright1929].
+Although computational systems biology may seem to be a recent field of endeavor, its origins can be traced as far back as the 1920s and 30s [@Wright1929].
 During this period it was already believed by some that genes were responsible in some way for specifying enzymes.
 It was also around this